Change Data Capture (CDC)

 }

-• op: It describes the row-level operation that caused a change in the source.
+• op: Describes the row-level operation that caused a change in the source.
 It can be c for CREATE, u for UPDATE, d for DELETE or r for READ.

-• ts_ms: It shows the time at which the change event is processed by the CDC pipeline, in the source.
+• ts_ms: Shows the time at which the change event is processed by the CDC pipeline, in the source.

-• before and after: They specify the state of the row, at which the change occurred, before and/or after the change, depending on the semantics of the operation.
+• before and after: These specify the state of the row at which the change occurred, before and/or after the change, depending on the semantics of the operation.

-• system: It shows the metadata in the source about the operation.
-Here are some of its included fields:
+• system: Shows the metadata in the source about the operation.
+Some of its included fields are:

 • db (String): The relational database name containing the source table.